Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Abstract

 \section{Abstract}

-The next-token prediction (NTP) objective trains language models to predict a single continuation token at each step.
-In natural language, however, a prefix can be continued in many valid ways, and even similar meanings may differ in surface form.
-For example, the sentence ``this website is safe to \underline{browse}'' could plausibly continue with words such as browse, search, visit, surf, or navigate.
-While standard NTP training treats these alternatives as mutually exclusive targets, we explore a framework that instead predicts concepts, approximated as sets of semantically related tokens.
-We show that models trained with concept supervision exhibit stronger alignment with human semantic similarity judgments on multiple lexical benchmarks.
-These gains are accompanied by lower perplexity on semantically meaningful words (definition in Section~\ref{sec:data}), and a modest increase in global token-level perplexity, reflecting a tradeoff between standard NTP optimization and concept-level supervision.
-Our results suggest that concept-level objectives can improve semantic alignment while maintaining competitive language modeling performance.\footnote{Our code is available at \url{https://anonymous.4open.science/r/concepts-FA2E}.}
+The next-token prediction (NTP) objective trains language models to predict a single token at each step, even though many continuations can express the same meaning.
+For example, in the sentence ``this sticker can be \textit{placed} here'', \textit{positioned}, \textit{attached}, or \textit{put} are all plausible alternatives.
+While standard NTP training treats these alternatives as mutually exclusive targets, we explore a self-supervised framework that encourages models to predict concepts, approximated as sets of semantically equivalent tokens.
+Models trained with this concept supervision align better with human similarity judgments, improve classification, clustering, and reranking performance, and achieve comparable or stronger downstream reasoning.
+These gains come with lower perplexity on semantically meaningful words (Section~\ref{sec:data}) and only minimal increases in global perplexity, suggesting that concepts enhance semantic alignment while preserving language modeling quality.\footnote{Our code is available at \url{https://anonymous.4open.science/r/learning-concepts-9025}.}